nnaumenko/metaf/docs/sphinx/api_reference.rst

 			:returns: Significant convective type of cloud layer.

-		Weather obscuration() const

-			:returns: :cpp:enumerator:`Weather::OMMITTED` if this groups stores information on the cloud layer, vertical visibility or clear sky condition; obscuration type from :cpp:enum:`Weather` if this group reports a cloud-like obscuration (mist, fog, smoke, etc.).

 		.. cpp:function:: Distance height() const

 			:returns: Cloud base height in the cloud layer.
 For clear sky, no cloud detected, nil significant cloud conditions returns a non-reported value.
 When sky is obscured, returns a non-reported value (use :cpp:func:`verticalVisibility()` instead).